 If you want to get more and better traffic to your creative business website then the number one tool to use is SEO (Search Engine Optimisation) and use the right key words for your creative products or brand.

-Think about what your ideal clients are looking for, not just in terms of product type (e.g. a scarf, ear rings), colour and materials, but also WHY they are buying (Use keywords such as Halloween, stocking filler or housewarming gift) and WHO they are buying for (go beyond the obvious ‘gift for women’ and use more specific keywords and tags such as ‘present for pets’, ‘gifts for bakers’ or ‘jewellery for rock stars’).
+Think about what your ideal clients are looking for, not just in terms of product type (e.g. a scarf, earrings), colour and materials, but also WHY they are buying.
+Use keywords such as Halloween, stocking filler, wedding gift, or housewarming gift.
+Then think WHO they are buying for.
+Go beyond the obvious ‘gift for women’ and use more specific keywords and tags such as ‘present for dogs’, ‘gift for bakers’, ‘jewellery for teenagers’, or ‘gift for bridesmaids’.

-If you are running a local business (e.g. a venue, gallery, but also run craft workshops) that attract local people or from a specific area then don’t forget to include your location e.g. ‘print workshops in York’.
+If you are running a local business (e.g. a venue, a gallery, craft workshops) that attract local people or from a specific area then don’t forget to include your location e.g. ‘print workshops in York’, or ‘ceramic gallery in Shoreditch’.

-Once you have identified your keywords, use your key words in the product title and the first 50 words of your product descriptions to increase your ranking.
+Once you have identified your keywords, use them in the product title and the first 50 words of your product descriptions to increase your ranking.
 Use Answer The Public, a brilliant key word tool to show you what people are searching for around a particular topic or product.

-Find out here why SEO and keywords matter when selling on Etsy and Not On the High Street, but not so much for your own website.
+Find out here why SEO and keywords matter more when selling on Etsy and Not On the High Street.

 Tip 2: Categorise your product pages properly

 Giving the categories on your website the right name can really help you to rank higher on Google, but also on Etsy and other online creative market places.
-The reason is that the category also appears in the URL of your web page and therefore will score higher than random words on your product pages.
+Make sure that the category also appears in the URL of your web page so that it will score higher than random words on your product pages.

 So for example, use category names such as ‘silver necklaces’ or ‘ceramic tableware’ rather than ‘collections’ or ‘portfolio’ because they will show up higher in online searches.
 The URL of that product page then becomes… www.mywonderfulbiz.com/silver_necklaces/